Deborah-McVey/wheelchair_july_2024/README.md

 migration to add status to posts

-rails g migration add_status_to_posts status:string
+rails g migration add_status_to_posts status:integer

 set up enums with status options (default is available, then pending, and sold)